-43. Drill to the top of the casing shoe and pressure test to 0.65 psi/ft.
+44. Drill to the top of the casing shoe and pressure test to 0.65 psi/ft.
 Drill out of cement and into formation to perform FIT.
 Conduct FIT to a 0.65 psi/ft. gradient.
 If test fails, clean out hole and squeeze cement using tail cement mixture.
 Wait on cement.
 MU 10-1/2-in. directional drilling assembly with float.
-Clean out cement and rerun FIT until successful.
-Record 1.
-Formation Integrity Test pressure & mud weight, 2.
-BOPE Pressure out.
+Clean out cement and re-run FIT until successful.
+Record: (1) Formation Integrity Test pressure and mud weight; (2) BOPE Pressure out.

-Drill 10-1/2-inch Hole with Directional Tools to 5900 ft
+Drill 10-1/2-inch Hole with Directional Tools to 8005 ft

-44. Upon successful FIT, drill 10-1/2-in. hole with directional drilling assembly and float.
-RIH and directionally drill a 10-1/2-in. hole to ±5900 ft.
-TD will be decided by well site geologist.
+45. Upon successful FIT, drill 10-1/2-in. hole with directional drilling assembly and float.
+RIH and directionally drill a 10-1/2-in. hole to ±8005 ft.
+TD will be decided by well-site geologist.
 Keep hole within 50 ft of directional program.
 POH.
 Stand back bit and bottom hole assembly.

-Water Lost Test
+Water-Loss Test

-45. Prepare for Water Loss Test (Step-Injection Test).
-Obtain test plan from Ormat's Drilling Engineer or Reservoir Engineer.
-Rig up wire line unit for running Pressure-Temperature tool.
+46. Prepare for Water-Loss Test (Step-Rate Injection Test).
+Obtain test plan from PGV's Drilling Engineer or Reservoir Engineer.
+Rig up wire-line unit for running Pressure-Temperature tool.
 Run open-ended drill pipe to depth per test plan.
 POH and stand back drill pipe.
 Keep water running into hole.

-Run & Hang 8-5/8-inch Slotted Liner
+Run and Hang 8-5/8-inch Slotted Liner

-46. Circulate hole and prepare mud for liner.
+47. Circulate hole and prepare mud for liner.
 RU casing crew.
-Drift test liner and visually inspect threads.
-Run ±1300 ft of 8-5/8-in.
-44 lb./ft.
-T-95 Tenaris Blue with liner hanger and guide shoe.
+Drift-test liner and visually inspect threads.
+Run ±3390 ft of 8-5/8-in., 40-lb./ft., L80 GB CD Connections with liner hanger and guide shoe.
 Keep water running into hole.
-Make up the liner hanger adapter and run liner in the hole on drill pipe.
-Hang liner at ±4600 ft.
+If well starts to flow, install goodnight valve, move liner to put blank section of pipe in annular, and close annular.
+Make up the liner-hanger adapter and run liner in the hole on drill pipe.
+Hang liner at ± 4600 ft.
 Release the liner hanger and pull out of hole.
 Do not exceed running speed of one joint per 30 seconds.
 POH and lay down drill pipe.
 Keep water running into hole.